Yixi-Rao/Comp1110-ass1/README.md

 `src/comp1110/ass1/gui/assets` [folder](src/comp1110/ass1/gui/assets),
 each as a png image, named `<objective number>.png`.

+We have provided you with a
+[paper version of the game](assets/papergame.pdf), which you can print out and use to help you visualise the game if you wish.

 ## Objective Encoding

 In our game, the objective of the game is encoded as two strings, one that